markqvist/NomadNet/README.md

  - Page caching in browser

 ## Current Status
 The current version of the program should be considered a beta release.
 The program works well, but there will most probably be bugs and possibly sub-optimal performance in some scenarios.
-On the other hand, this is the ideal time to have an influence on the direction of the development of Nomad Network.
-To do so, join the discussion, report bugs and request features here on the GitHub project.

 ## How do I get started?
 The easiest way to install Nomad Network is via pip: